 The DTROP, the OSCO and the UNATMO impose statutory obligations for reporting suspicious transactions where a person knows or suspects that any property represents proceeds of (or was, or is intended to be, used in connection with) drug trafficking or an indictable offence, or that any property is terrorist property.

-The UNATMO and regulations under the UNSO implement sanctions imposed by the United Nations Securities Council, whereas the WMD(CPS)O controls the provision of services that are suspected to be related to proliferation of weapons of mass destruction.
+The UNATMO and regulations under the UNSO implement sanctions imposed by the United Nations Security Council, whereas the WMD(CPS)O controls the provision of services that are suspected to be related to proliferation of weapons of mass destruction.

-The SFC’s Guideline on Anti-Money Laundering and Counter-Financing of Terrorism (For Licensed Corporations) sets out the anti-money laundering and counter-financing of terrorism statutory and regulatory requirements, and the anti-money laundering and counter-financing of terrorism standards which licensed corporations should meet in order to comply with the statutory requirements under the AMLO.
-It also provides practical guidance to assist licensed corporations and their senior management in designing and implementing their own anti-money laundering and counter-financing of terrorism policies, procedures and controls so as to meet the AMLO and other relevant legal and regulatory requirements.
+The SFC’s Guideline on Anti-Money Laundering and Counter-Financing of Terrorism (For Licensed Corporations and SFC-licensed Virtual Asset Service Providers) sets out the relevant AML/CFT statutory and regulatory requirements, and the AML/CFT standards which licensed corporations and SFC-licensed VAS Providers should meet in order to comply with the statutory requirements under the AMLO.
+It also provides practical guidance to assist licensed corporations and SFC-licensed VAS Providers, and their senior management in designing and implementing their own policies, procedures and controls so as to meet the relevant AML/CFT statutory and regulatory requirements.